What we talk about when we talk about physics problem solving: Lesson Nine: Insight

-\item Along the same lines, {\bf mistakes offer insight into our cognitive patterns and invite us to construct new and more effective ones} \cite{Fosnot1996}.
-By deliberately reflecting on feedback on graded assignments, we can assess whether we have a tendency to make certain types of errors: misinterpreting problem statements, excluding essential details on diagrams, carrying out incorrect mathematical operations, and so on.
-When we discover such cognitive patterns, we can make internal or external reminders to warn us when we are about to repeat them, making us more effective problem solvers.
-Even mistakes that, at first glance, appear completely nonsensical sometimes can offer insight into how our minds are trying to integrate new concepts and problem-solving strategies \cite{Mason2016a}.
-Unsurprisingly, simply stating, ``That was silly, I’ll never do that again''---as many of us do when confronted with evidence of our errors---is generally completely unhelpful and all but ensures that we will repeat them.\footnote{For an interesting study on what happens when students don’t reflect on their errors, see Andrew Mason and Chandralekha Singh.
+In the same way, {\bf mistakes offer valuable insight into our cognitive patterns and invite us to construct new and more effective ones} \cite{Fosnot1996}.
+By deliberately reflecting on feedback from graded assignments, we can identify recurring tendencies---misinterpreting problem statements, omitting essential details from diagrams, or performing incorrect mathematical operations.
+Once we recognize these patterns, we can create internal cues or external reminders to alert us before repeating them, gradually becoming more effective problem solvers.

+Even errors that seem nonsensical at first can reveal how our minds are attempting to integrate new concepts or strategies \cite{Mason2016a}.
+Simply dismissing them---``That was silly; I’ll never do that again''---is rarely helpful and almost guarantees repetition.
+If, however, we take our mistakes seriously, they offer a remarkable opportunity to examine and refine the dynamic processes of our own thinking.\footnote{For an interesting study on what happens when students don’t reflect on their errors, see Andrew Mason and Chandralekha Singh.
 Do advanced physics students learn from their mistakes without explicit intervention? {\it American Journal of Physics}, 78(7):760, 2010.} If, on the other hand, we take the errors seriously, we are offered a wonderful opportunity to examine and modify the dynamic processes in our minds.